 Location: Mile Marker 31

-Description: Though it is an established botanical gardens, it doesn’t get as busy as you might expect because 1) there is a $12 entry fee and 2) it takes about an hour and a half to properly explore (most people, as we mentioned above, are trying to hit as many places as possible, and attractions such as these “take too long”).
-Well, all the better for you.
+Description: Though it is an established botanical gardens, it doesn’t get as busy as you might expect because 1) there is a $18 entry fee and 2) it takes about an hour and a half to properly explore (most people, as we mentioned above, are trying to hit as many places as possible, and attractions such as these “take too long”).
 Kahanu relays the history of the area and its settlers, including a restored Hawaiian heiau (temple).
 For the full experience and a true sense of place, take the guided tour ($30).

 Things to Do in Hana